microsoft/Essex-PowerBI-visuals-base/README.md

 # Essex PBI Base

-Utilities for creating custom visuals
+A collection of utilities for creating custom visuals.

 # Notes
 ## Bundling